-A number of proposed explanations for the asymmetry in the volatility of equity returns have been made.
-The leverage and volatility-feedback hypotheses of Black (1976) and Campbell and Hentschel (1992) are examples2.
-Lettau and Ludvigson (2006) also propose incompleteness in the information set.
-None of these papers consider the possibility that the absence of a strongly time-varying risk premium may explain the observed asymmetry.
+A number of explanations for the asymmetry in the volatility of equity returns have been proposed.
+Examples are the leverage and volatility-feedback hypotheses of Black (1976) and Campbell and Hentschel $(1992)^2$ and incompleteness of the information set proposed by Lettau and Ludvigson (2006).
+None of these papers consider the possibility that it is the absence of a strongly time-varying risk premium that may explain the observed asymmetry.
 This explanation is central to our results.